lostcarpark/conclar/README.md

 - `TAGS.PLACEHOLDER`: The placeholder when selecting tags (unless separated).
 - `TAGS.SEARCHABLE`: Whether the tag list can be searched by typing (unless separated).
 - `TAGS.HIDE`: If true, hide the tags drop-down.
 Tags still displayed on items.
 - `TAGS.SEPARATE`: An array of tag prefixes to separate into individual drop-downs, and if drop-down is searchable or hidden.
 Tags should be specified as follows: `{ "PREFIX": "type", "PLACEHOLDER": "Select type", "SEARCHABLE": true|false, "HIDE": true|false }`.
+The order of entries also controls the order tag pills are displayed in on a programme item; tags whose category isn't listed here are displayed last, in their original relative order.
 - `TAGS.FORMAT_AS_TAG`: If set to true, turns Grenadine item format into a KonOpas-style "type" tag.
 - `TAGS.DAY_TAG.GENERATE`: If set to true, will generate tags for each day of the convention.
 - `TAGS.DAY_TAG.DAYS`: Object with key values pairs for day names.
 Keys are day numbers from 1 (Monday) to 7 (Sunday).